techguru-io/posthub/SECURITY.md

 ## Supported Versions

 This project currently only supports the latest release.
-We recommend that users always use the latest version of the Postiz app to ensure they have the latest security patches.
+We recommend that users always use the latest version of the Posthub app to ensure they have the latest security patches.

 ## Disclosure Guidelines